OXID-eSales/developer_documentation/modules/developing/dependencies_and_autoload_via_composer.rst

     - System does not meet the requirement.
     - After composer install older module without requirements will be taken by composer.

+  `Disable usage of Packagist <https://getcomposer.org/doc/05-repositories.md#disabling-packagist-org>`__ to avoid this situation.

 Why in this way
 ---------------